wjcooper91/project1/architecture.md

     //pre: research API documentation
     New Searches: Take the response fromt the Urban dictionary api and push through speech api Recalled Searches: Take data from firebase and run through speech api

+*FUNCTIONS*
+- user word lookup input submit
+    + store to variable
+    + this variable will be the paramater of the urban dic funtion
+- urban dic call func
+    + takes a paramater (user word lookup input var)
+    + stores a response
+- convert JSON response to an object/string function
+- speech api call func
+- write to DOM func
+    + puts user word lookup var to reuse during their session if they want to recall the word again or play through the speech api
+- event listener on past word searches clickable elements to recall defnition
+    + firebase retrieval
+- reset function
+    + clear user input
+    + reset variables